Psalms 36:1–4

 Sin speaks like a prophetic word in the heart of the wicked, blinding them with self-flattery until they lose all wisdom and actively plot evil in their private thoughts.

-3 The words of his mouth are iniquity and deceit.
-He has ceased to be wise and to do good.
+3 The words of his mouth are wicked and deceitful; he has ceased to be wise and well-doing.

 Sin speaks like a prophetic word in the heart of the wicked, blinding them with self-flattery until they lose all wisdom and actively plot evil in their private thoughts.